-Our experienced and dedicated Medical and Clinical staff provide exceptional, one of a kind treatment for the mind and body.
+Our experienced and dedicated medical staff provide exceptional, one of a kind treatment for the mind and body.

 Provisional Medical Director